-Nestled between the sea and the Apuan Alps, Versilia is a unique territory made up of seven municipalities that offer the chance to discover noteworthy local tradition and wonderful natural or cultural itineraries.
+Nestled between the sea and the Apuan Alps, the Versilia is a unique territory made up of seven municipalities that offer the chance to discover noteworthy local traditions and wonderful itineraries for nature enthusiasts and culture hunters alike.

 Seravezza, Massarosa and Stazzema prove ideal destinations for nature lovers.
 Enjoy the beauties of Massarosa’s LIPU Oasis, where you can walk above the lake waters on wooden boardwalks.
-In Alta Versilia, passionate bikers can enjoy mountain itineraries and take a time-out to sample local delicacies like Tordelli, pasta filled with meat in a ragù sauce.
+In the Upper Versilia, passionate bikers can enjoy mountain itineraries and take a time-out to sample local delicacies like tordelli, pasta filled with meat and topped with a ragù sauce.

-Moving seaward, you’ll find Pietrasanta, a quaint town packed with artisan workshops specialized in marble, iron or painting.
-Full of monumental treasures, the center hosts the famed Piazza del Duomo where you can visit San Martino’s Cathedral in addition to the Baptistery, the town’s unusual clock tower or the library which was once an Augustinian convent.
+Moving towards the sea, you’ll find Pietrasanta, a quaint town packed with artisan workshops specialized in marble, ironworking and painting.
+Full of monumental treasures, the centre’s famous piazza del Duomo is home to the Cathedral of San Martino, the Baptistery, the town’s unusual clock tower and the library that was once an Augustinian convent.

 The chic Forte dei Marmi is ideal for those who want a luxury vacation, making the most of the dolce vita.
-Filled with aristocratic villas, VIPs world-wide chose this locality year-round for spending their holidays.
-Packed with chic night-clubs and quality discotheques like the famed ‘Capannina’, the area offers prime entertainment that doesn’t end when the summer season does.
-Those who are looking for a relaxing weekend trip, won’t want to miss the chance to experience one of the region’s top-notch thermal resorts.
+Filled with aristocratic villas, VIPs worldwide chose this town year-round for their holidays.
+Packed with chic nightclubs, like the famed Capannina, the area offers prime entertainment that doesn’t end when the summer season does.